mlanza/solomode/docs/categories.md

 # 2021 Solomode Line Up Categories
-Each of the following categories is scored separately.
-The solo modes submitted into each category constitutes its Line Up.
+Following is a list of categories for [Solomode](./announcement-solomode.md).
+Each is scored separately.
+The solo modes submitted into these categories constitutes the contest Line Up.

+Solo modes will be registered into these lists between **December 1** and **December 14, 2021** in preparation for Derby.
+[Derby](./announcement-derby.md) will run the entire month of **January 2022**.

 ---